 2017 Pancreatic Cancer Action Network Precision Medicine Targeted Grant in memory of Skip Viragh

 Award Period: July 1, 2021 – June 30, 2022

 Amount: $200,000 ($800,000 total since 2017)

-Dr. Beatty is an Associate Professor of Medicine at the Perelman School of Medicine at the University of Pennsylvania and in the Division of Hematology/Oncology within the Abramson Cancer Center at the Hospital of the University of Pennsylvania.
-Dr. Beatty also directs the Clinical and Translational Research Program in the Abramson Cancer Center Pancreas Program.
+Dr. Beatty is director of Clinical and Translational Research, Penn Pancreatic Cancer Research Center Associate Professor of Medicine at the University of Pennsylvania Perelman School of Medicine.
+He is also an Associate Professor of Medicine at the Perelman School of Medicine and in the Division of Hematology/Oncology within the Abramson Cancer Center at the Hospital of the University of Pennsylvania.
 Dr. Beatty graduated from Bucknell University with a BS in chemical engineering and then earned his PhD in immunology, followed by an MD from the University of Pennsylvania Perelman School of Medicine.
 He went on to complete a residency in internal medicine and a fellowship in medical oncology at the Hospital of the University of Pennsylvania.